LiChiehLin/3D_decomposition/3D decomposition/Readme.md

    * cell variable.
 Each column in the cell should be a image matrix read by *'grdread2.m'*
 - Azimuth:
    * Satellite inclination degree
-   * Ascending and Descending should be the same number
+   * Ascending and Descending should be the same number (Can also be the azimuth angle of each ground pixel)
    * 12° for Sentinel-1
    * 8° for ALOS-2
 - LookAngle:
-   * Satellite looking angle
+   * Satellite looking angle (Can also be the azimuth angle of each ground pixel)
    * 32.9° for Sentinel-1 subswath 1
    * 38.3° for Sentinel-1 subswath 2
    * 43.1° for Sentinel-1 subswath 3